In 2002 a three person team designed and built this 3 wheeler vehicle in 7 weeks.

 It was decided to use leatherette vinyl for the covering.
 This would provide a relatively waterproof and durable cover and is far easier to machine than leather.
 Patterns were firstly made using thick brown paper.
 This is easily cut smaller or made larger by sticking bits on before it is cut out in the vinyl.
 When happy with the shape in the paper it was transferred to the vinyl.
 An extra 10mm was added to the border to allow for the seam.
 The Cover was made in 2 parts.
 The headrest, back and sides were made in one piece.

 The seat base was made as a separate item.
-The whole seat cover is removable incase of damage at a later date.
+The whole seat cover is removable, just in case of damage at a later date.
 It is secured underneath by shoelace style webbing.
 Other areas are held in place with industrial Velcro.

 The seat has been made adjustable by mounting it on rails.
 This allows 3 different seat positions depending on leg length.
 The back is not reclining but the seat angle was agreed by all team members.